 Sustainable Palm Oil A Label Bought Not Earned

-The sustainable palm oil industry is destroying biodiversity at the speed of light.
+The sustainable palm oil industry (producers and buyers) is destroying biodiversity at the speed of light.
 In a rush to greenwash the industry, biodiversity is being crushed and pushed toward extinction.
 The culprits then offset the death and destruction with a token green project somewhere else around the world.

 Companies like Unilever, PepsiCo, Coca-Cola, General Mills, Kellogg’s, Kraft and hundreds of others use tons of vegetable oil every year.
 Most of it is palm oil, which is 50 percent saturated fat.
 Palm oil is clogging arteries and killing biodiversity at the speed of light.

 Most palm oil is grown on land that was once pristine rainforest and habitat for orangutans, tigers and Asian elephants.
 Even so-called “sustainable” palm oil is driving deforestation and the death of endangered species today.
-That’s because the industry embraces a practice where companies can buy green certificates to pay for their irreversible sins in the rainforest.
+The industry embraces a practice where companies can buy green certificates to pay for their irreversible sins in the rainforest.